Lightweight Distributed Gaussian Process Regression for Online Machine Learning: Conclusion

 \section{Conclusion}

-We propose the algorithm RaDGPR which allows a group of agents to collaboratively learn a common latent function through streaming data.
+We propose the algorithm LiDGPR which allows a group of agents to collaboratively learn a common static latent function through streaming data.
 The algorithm is cognizant of agents' limited resources in communication, computation and memory.
 We analyze the transient and steady-state behaviors of the algorithm and quantify the improvement brought by inter-agent communication.
 Simulations are conducted to confirm the theoretical findings.
+Possible future works include analysis with different implementations of agent-based GPR and the consideration of dynamic latent functions.

 \begin{IEEEbiography}[{ }]{Zhenyuan Yuan} is a Ph.D. candidate in the School of Electrical Engineering and Computer Science at the Pennsylvania State University.
 He received B.S. in Electrical Engineering and B.S. in Mathematics from the Pennsylvania State University in 2018.
 His research interests lie in machine learning and motion planning with applications in robotic networks.
 He is a recipient of the Rudolf Kalman Best Paper Award of the ASME Journal of Dynamic Systems Measurement and Control in 2019 and the Penn State Alumni Association Scholarship for Penn State Alumni in the Graduate School in 2021. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Minghui Zhu} is an Associate Professor in the School of Electrical Engineering and Computer Science at the Pennsylvania State University.
 Prior to joining Penn State in 2013, he was a postdoctoral associate in the Laboratory for Information and Decision Systems at the Massachusetts Institute of Technology.
 He received Ph.D. in Engineering Science (Mechanical Engineering) from the University of California, San Diego in 2011.
 His research interests lie in distributed control and decision-making of multi-agent networks with applications in robotic networks, security and the smart grid.
 He is the co-author of the book "Distributed optimization-based control of multi-agent networks in complex environments" (Springer, 2015).
 He is a recipient of the Dorothy Quiggle Career Development Professorship in Engineering at Penn State in 2013, the award of Outstanding Reviewer of Automatica in 2013 and 2014, and the National Science Foundation CAREER award in 2019.
 He is an associate editor of the Conference Editorial Board of the IEEE Control Systems Society and IET Cyber-systems and Robotics. \end{IEEEbiography}